iamkenos/ellie/docs/DETAILED_GUIDE.md

     Use the optional page name parameter on applicable built-in steps to access the page meta properties

     When I open the "WebdriverIO" page's url
-    Then I expect the "WebdriverIO" page's "Project title" element text to be "WEBDRIVER I/O" And I expect the window title to match the "WebdriverIO" page's title When I click the "WebdriverIO" page's "Button: Get Started" element Then I expect the "WebdriverIO" page's "navBar" element to be displayed
+    Then I expect the "WebdriverIO" page's "Project title" element text to contain "Next-gen browser" And I expect the window title to match the "WebdriverIO" page's title When I click the "WebdriverIO" page's "Button: Get Started" element Then I expect the "WebdriverIO" page's "navBar" element to be displayed